-Interest rates in Australia are at an all-time low of 0.75% with speculations we could see this drop even further.
+Interest rates in Australia are at an all-time low of 0.25%.
 What does this mean for you and how can you make the most of it? (iv)

-Oct 2019: If you’re looking to refinance, take out a new loan or buy your first property, there has never been a better time to lock in with interest rates at a historic, record low.
-On the 1st of October, the Reserve Bank of Australia (RBA) set the cash rate at an all-time low of 0.75%, down again from 1% (i).
+If you’re looking to refinance, take out a new loan or buy your first property, there has never been a better time to lock in with interest rates at a historic, record low.
+In the midst of the Coronavirus pandemic, the Reserve Bank of Australia (RBA) set the cash rate at an all-time low of 0.25%, to help stimulate the economy and prevent a looming recession.
 For the last 20 years we have seen the average cash rate sitting at 5.1% (i) The highest rate for this period was in 2008 where we saw interest rates sitting at 7.25%.
 They have been relatively stable for the last three years sitting on 1.5% until more recent quarters when the RBA began to cut rates.

 Keep in mind the cash rate is the rate between bank to bank, so what the RBA passes onto the banks.
 It is up to the bank whether they pass on the discount to their customers which is why it’s always worth shopping around for the perfect loan.
 Most banks then charge a commission rate between 2-3% on top of the cash rate.

 One of the most obvious impacts a lowered cash rate has is on the property market, with property prices escalating across the country.
 This is because owners can borrow and spend more as their interest repayments are lowered.
 This also means there is more money in circulation for housing growth and development.
 In the last month alone the property market went up by 0.8% nationwide (viii)

 For homeowners, lowered interest rate essentially means their repayments are reduced and therefore they have more money to spend on lifestyle and leisure.
 This is great for small business owners who should benefit from more money in the economy and employment rates should improve as a result.